92 Easy Summer Desserts to Devour from Now Until Labor Day

 • Time Commitment: 1 hour and 30 minutes (includes chilling)

-• Why We Love It: no bake, crowd-pleaser, beginner-friendly, make ahead
+• Why I Love It: no bake, crowd-pleaser, beginner-friendly, make ahead

 Your oven can sit this one out.
-The fridge and freezer are all you need to pull this baby off (plus canned cream of coconut, heavy cream, sugar and toasted shredded coconut).
+The fridge and freezer are all you need to pull this tropical beauty off (plus canned cream of coconut, heavy cream, sugar and toasted shredded coconut).
+Go ahead, substitute a store-bought crust.

 53. Ruby Red Grapefruit Panna Cotta